brainstormforce/wp-remote-site-search/README.md

 1.`[wp_remote_site_search rest_api="https://example.com"]`

 	URL from where you want to fetch the informaion
-	(The WP REST API (V2) plugin from the WordPress REST API Team must be installed on the source website. )
+	The remote site should have WordPress 4.7 or higher or Rest API (v2) plugin installed to get the search results.

 2.`[wp_remote_site_search title="How can we help?"]`